awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 **To mount a defined volume on multiple containers at different locations**

 You can define a data volume in a task definition and mount that volume at different locations on different containers\.
-For example, your host container has a website data folder at `/data/webroot`, and you may want to mount that data volume as read\-only on two different web servers that have different document roots\.
+For example, your host container has a website data folder at `/data/webroot`\.
+You might want to mount that data volume as read\-only on two different web servers that have different document roots\.

 1. In the task definition `volumes` section, define a data volume with the name `webroot` and the source path `/data/webroot`\.